vineet1947/Doctor-App/README.md

 # Doctor-App

-read the doctor cred to use app !!
+read the doctor app cred txt file to use app !!